Privacy Policy

 You also consent to our transferring your information to countries or jurisdictions which do not provide the same level of data protection as the UK, if necessary for the above purposes.
 If we do make such a transfer, we will, if appropriate, put a contract in place to ensure your information is protected.

-You can change or withdraw your consent for us hold or to use your personal data for the purposes set out above by contacting the Data Protection contact.
+You can request (in writing) a data erasal, change or withdraw your consent for us hold or to use your personal data for the purposes set out above by contacting the Data Protection contact, details of which are below.
 We can however retain information about you if it is reasonable for us to do so.
 For example: if it is a requirement of our contract with the Legal Aid Agency or the Solicitors Regulatory Authority or our insurers, to ensure we can be paid for our work or for conflict checking purposes.

 Right of access